Search This Blog

 Faith is Constancy's Result—

 Normally we would say that constancy is faith’s result.
 You have faith and therefore you are constant.
 But here we start with constancy.
 Faith is something earned through action.
 That’s a great twist.
-It’s not really faith if it is the result of action, is it?
+It’s not really faith though if it is the result of action, is it?
 It’s more like “knowing.”

 In the sense of “knowing,” we are led to a very powerful word in Dickinson’s lexicon: Home.